 |2014 Chevrolet Silverado 1500||A/C stopped working||$900|

 |2015 Chevrolet Silverado 2500||Power steering repair (locks up at low speeds)||$1,500|

 |Chevrolet Camaro||Water pump replacement||$284–$424|

 |Chevrolet Cruze||Shock absorber replacement||$284.75–$646.47|

 Most people know about the manufacturer’s warranty.
 However, not everyone knows you can also buy an extended warranty.
 Both of these serve the same purpose, taking the guesswork out of unexpected repairs.
 One big advantage of an extended warranty is that they can help people on a fixed budget.
 Could you afford a $3,000 repair if your engine breaks down?
 Additionally, with third-party warranty companies, you’ll be able to tailor the warranty to your specific needs and budget.

 When you’re at the dealership, you better believe they will try to sell you an extended warranty for your Chevy.
-However, they only have two plan options: Silver and Platinum.
+The Extended Limited Warranty explained above the primary option for this.
+In the past, they have had two plan options: Silver and Platinum.
 The Silver Protection Plan is comparable to a powertrain warranty, and the Platinum Protection Plan is more comprehensive.
 Like most extended warranties, roadside assistance is included in your plan.